nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 08.md

 So when so this base, the this creature basically just kind of wraps itself around you, but because it's so small, it's not actually inhibiting your movement.
 It's just attached to you.
 Little suckers.
 Get it off.
 Get it off.

 Latch on.
 So wherever you go, it goes.
-In Carson, Europe.
+In Karsten, Europe.
 We have to go in front of me.
 It's like a plan.

 Let's see this thingy.
 Go down, here and here and whack a mole.
 And it worked.
 And it's always that hit.
 I was like, enter critical one.